omkarbhoite25/KTH-Neuro-Computing-Systems/README.md

 # #########################################################################################################################################################################################

+#### Prerequisite

+###### ROS, and to install it please follow the instruction from this link "https://wiki.ros.org/ROS/Installation".
+"In my case I am  using  ROS Noetic"

 #### Steps to run the robotics head using ros topics and services.

 ###### [1].
 Downlaod the Dynamixel SDK from https://github.com/ROBOTIS-GIT/DynamixelSDK.git and install the one for ros version.
 Or the shortest way to install library is by using the following command.
 (Make sure to put the correct ROS-DISTRO.)